 Generally, red strains will be the most suitable to deal with stress.
 However, if you feel particularly low on energy, you can try the green or yellow strains, as well.

-The effects of kratom can vary from person to person, therefore, you may want to try a few varieties to see what delivers best kratom for stress relief for you.
+The effects of kratom can vary from person to person, therefore, you may want to try a few varieties to see what delivers the best kratom stress relief for you.

 Red Vein Kratom for Stress Relief